Photo of contributor

 About Morad

 Morad Fareed is an ecosystem entrepreneur, inventor and former pro athlete.
-He is the founder of FC Mother and World Cup of Healing, which transforms the power of global football into a new global healing movement for Mothers.
-Morad’s love and gratitude for his own Mother led him to found a Harvard fund and research lab on motherhood and develop a solution to the $27 Trillion global challenge of unhealthy pregnancy.
+He is the founder of FC Mother and World Cup of Healing, which transforms the power of global football into a new global healing movement for mothers.
+Morad’s love and gratitude for his own mother led him to found a Harvard fund and research lab on motherhood and develop a solution to the USD 27 trillion global challenge of unhealthy pregnancy.

-Morad previously founded the unicorn company, Delos, which invented the $400 Billion global industry of healthier buildings.
+Morad previously founded the unicorn company Delos, which invented the USD 400 billion global industry of healthier buildings.
 His first lab, the WELL Living Lab at the Mayo Clinic, is recognised today as the global leader on healthy building science and his company’s footprint spans 140 countries with over 77,000 healthy building projects.

-A former footballer for the Palestinian National Team in FIFA 2006 World Cup, Morad became the first pro athlete to win the Edison Award for Science as an inventor.
-He was named to the Fast Company Most Innovative Companies list 5x, Fast Company’s 25 Most Creative People in Business list, amongst others.
+A former footballer for the Palestinian National Team in the FIFA 2006 World Cup, Morad became the first pro athlete to win the Edison Award for Science as an inventor.
+He was named on the Fast Company Most Innovative Companies list and the Fast Company’s 25 Most Creative People in Business list, among other accolades.

 Connect with Morad